Psychiatric Service Dogs for College Students — ADA Campus Rights Guide

 - The disability does not substantially limit any major life activity

-Can I bring my Psychiatric Service Dog to Michigan State University?
+Can college students bring a Psychiatric Service Dog to any university campus?

 Yes.
 Under the ADA, a PSD must be permitted in all MSU campus facilities including residence halls, classrooms, dining, and libraries.
 MSU's Resource Center for Persons with Disabilities (RCPD) manages documentation.

-Do I need to register my PSD with University of Michigan disability services?
+Do college students need to register a PSD with disability services?

 U-M recommends notifying Services for Students with Disabilities (SSD) as a courtesy, but federal ADA law does not require registration.
 Staff may only ask two permissible ADA questions.